-Swimming pools and spas have become standard features in hotels, motels, apartment complexes and subdivisions, as well as many parks and recreation areas.
+Swimming facilities have become standard features in hotels, motels, apartment complexes and subdivisions, as well as many parks and recreation areas.
 However, swimming can be hazardous due to the numerous diseases that may be transmitted by contaminated water and the dangers associated with diving accidents and falls on wet surfaces.
-In order to minimize these risks, the Illinois Department of Public Health requires the state's 3,500 swimming pools and spas to meet water quality and safety standards, including engineering design standards that apply to pools, spas, water supplies, bather preparation areas, and water treatment systems.
+In order to minimize these risks, the Illinois Department of Public Health requires the state's 3,500 swimming facilities to meet water quality and safety standards, including engineering design standards that apply to pools, spas, water supplies, bather preparation areas, and water treatment systems.
 The Department enforces these rules and regulations through plan approvals and inspections.
-The Department also administers a voluntary certification program for swimming pool operators.
+The Department also administers a voluntary certification program for swimming facility operators.

 (Put your mouse on the life preservers in the image below.)